jasonshaw/clashdog/README.md

 # clash-hosting-updater

-Before your start, make sure you have successfully run clash with the help of the [documentation](https://github.com/Dreamacro/clash/wiki).
+Before start, make sure you have successfully run clash with the help of the [documentation](https://github.com/Dreamacro/clash/wiki).

 ## Getting Started